ut-ras/Rasware/README.md

 -----------

 This is a generic robotics library and demo project for the EK-LM4F120XL Stellaris Launchpad, built on top of Stellarisware.
 It is intended to be used for our 2013 Robotathon as well as general purpose robotics projects within our organization.
 Authored by the IEEE - Robotics and Automation Society Student Branch at the University of Texas at Austin.
-For documentation, see Rasware2013's Github [wiki](https://github.com/ut-ras/Rasware2013/wiki).
+For documentation, see Rasware's Github [wiki](https://github.com/ut-ras/Rasware/wiki).

 Robotathon Setup Instructions
 -----------------